libp2p / rust-libp2p

 The main components of this repository are structured as follows:

-: The implementation of libp2p-core
+core/: The implementation of libp2p-core with its Transport and

-API on which almost all other crates depend.
+StreamMuxer API on which almost all other crates depend.

-: Implementations of transport protocols (e.g. TCP) and protocol upgrades
+transports/: Implementations of transport protocols (e.g. TCP) and protocol upgrades

-(e.g. for authenticated encryption, compression, ...) based on the libp2p-core
+(e.g. for authenticated encryption, compression, ...) based on the libp2p-core Transport

 API.

-: Implementations of the StreamMuxer
+muxers/: Implementations of the StreamMuxer interface of libp2p-core,

 e.g. (sub)stream multiplexing protocols on top of (typically TCP) connections.